• Skip to primary navigation

 add the celery and red onions to the avocado mayo replacement

-Because Kala Namak tastes so much like hard-boiled eggs, a Vegan Potato Salad with Black Salt tastes the most similar to a traditional potato salad.
+Because Kala Namak tastes so much like hard-boiled eggs, Avocado Potato Salad with black salt tastes the most similar to a traditional potato salad.

 add the potatoes and mix everything together